fakrulislam0085/ProgrammingTechniques-PoliTO/README.md

-> “If you want to pass Programming Techniques at PoliTO without crying, this is your cheat code.
-Period.” 😎
+> “If you want to pass Programming Techniques at PoliTO with good knowledge, read this, do all of the codes and finally go through the "Exam Questions" directory.
+You are all set!” 😎

 📚 Welcome to the ProgrammingTechniques-PoliTO Repository!
 This repository is a comprehensive resource for the **Programming Techniques** course (Code: 02OJPLM), part of the Bachelor’s Degree in Computer Engineering, **Second Semester, First Year**, **Academic Year 2024–2025**, at Politecnico di Torino.